s2t2/lambda-ds-3-1/ONBOARDING.md

 Programming Language Package Manager | Pip (`pip`) in general and in Anaconda environments, but replaced by `pipenv` for Pipenv environments. | For installing third-party packages written in a given programming language.
 Version Control Utility | Git (`git`) | For incrementally saving different versions of software files, and interfacing with GitHub, which is an online place to share code repositories.
 Server Management Utility | Heroku (`heroku`) | For provisioning and managing remote servers on which to run software.

-I know many of you are already familiar with local development to varying degrees, but some of you may be completely unfamiliar.
-So follow the instructions below as they pertain to your individual situation.

 ### Text Editor